 This statistic excludes incarcerated persons housed in other states under interstate compact agreements.

 This number excludes incarcerated persons who were eligible for Proposition 36 resentencing but released in other ways (e.g. Proposition 47 resentencing or nonviolent parole process).

 Three-Judge Court Status Reports & Filings

-For copies of status reports and other important filings pertaining to this case, contact the Office of Public and Employee Communications at (916) 445-4950.
+For copies of status reports and other important filings pertaining to this case, submit a Public Records Act (PRA) request through CDCR’s Public Records Portal.

 Office of Research Population Reports

 Weekly & Monthly Inmate Population Report (includes archives)